 People want magic bullet solutions to their problems, they want amazing results but aren’t prepared to put in the work.
 I can sympathise with this (Hell!
 I LIVE this) but it isn’t helpful.
 If you want to be successful with fat loss then you need to exercise regularly, follow an effective diet, sleep well, and be patient.
 Unless you can do that, you will never see any results.

 I’m going to keep this last one short: There is no such thing as a superfood, it is a marketing term.
 But that doesn’t mean that you shouldn’t be eating them!
-Just don’t think that fancy food necessarily means diet-friendly food (avocados are healthy as fuck but are still high in calories).
+Just don’t think that fancy food necessarily means diet-friendly food (avocados are healthy but are still high in calories).

 Now that we have got the frequently asked questions out of the way, we can turn our attentions to beer again!
 Brewdog are a fantastic brewery that I (misguidedly) hated for years.
 I visited their Camden pub about 5-7 years ago and was thoroughly underwhelmed.
 The beer was odd tasting, the place was filled with hipsters, and my mate managed to knock a board game onto a table of drinks, while another friend ordered a 60% alcohol beer and described it as “The worst beer ever”.